 - A Christmas Feral – by Mary Matthews

-- Elephant Summer – by Douglas Jackson Channell (check out my review posted February 9’13)
+- Elephant Summer – by Douglas Jackson Channell (reviewed February 9’13)

 - I Love Cats (A Wonderful Children’s Picture Book With Over 70 Pictures of Funny CATS) – by Anna Blake